-Amsterdam is my hometown and the sixth stop of my one-month Famous Hostels Eurotrip
+Amsterdam – my hometown and the 6th stop of my month long Famous Hostels Eurotrip!

-Amsterdam is one of those cities everyone knows about; the canal houses, millions of bicycles, local beers and amazing nightlife that attracts visitors from all around the world to the Dutch capital.
+Amsterdam is a city everyone knows about; the canal houses, bicycles, coffee shops, and amazing nightlife attracts visitors from all around the world to the Dutch capital.

-I stayed at the Flying Pig Uptown hostel.
-This is one of the most popular hostels in Amsterdam with the best location you can think of – right next to the Vondelpark (one of our favourite parks), Museum Square and all main tourist sites.
-My room looked out over the park where the leaves of the trees had the most amazing autumn colours.
+I stayed at the Flying Pig Uptown – one of the most popular hostels in Amsterdam!
+And it couldn’t be in a better location – right next to the Vondelpark, Museum Square, and all main tourist sites.
+My room had a view of the park, and since it was October, the trees were very colourful!

-The hostel has a really cool bar and excellent service; you can literally WhatsApp reception if you have a question or issue!
+The hostel has a really cool bar and excellent service; you can even WhatsApp reception if you have a question or issue!
 They also offer daily, free walking tours, among other activities.

 Visit Daisy’s Blog My Travel Tricks for more info.